Amazon completed a 20-for-1 stock split on May 27, 2022.

-In Q1 2022, the company posted total revenues of $116.4 billion, which is 7% more than the year-ago figure.
-It was driven by an 8% rise in North America sales, followed by a 37% jump in AWS sales.
-The growth was partially offset by a 6% drop in international sales.
+In Q3 2023, the company posted total revenues of $143.1 billion, which is 13% more than the year-ago figure.
+It was driven by a 11% rise in North America sales, followed by an 16% increase in International sales.

-Amazon's retail business has picked up as consumers prefer online contactless purchases over going to the store due to the Covid-19 pandemic.
-The company also has increased costs due to the pandemic as they make changes in processes and invest in equipment to make sure the employees stay healthy.
+Amazon's retail business picked up in 2020 and 2021, as consumers preferred online contactless purchases over going to the store due to the Covid-19 pandemic.
+The company also incurred costs due to the pandemic as they make changes in processes and invested in equipment to make sure the employees stay healthy.
+That said, the growth rate slowed down in 2022, partly due to the normalizing of consumer behavior post-re-opening of offline retail stores and partly because of tough macroeconomic conditions.

 Below are key drivers of Amazon's value that present opportunities for upside or downside to the current Trefis price estimate for Amazon: